Cameron County man strangled neighbor’s chihuahua, authorities say - NewsBreak

 SAN BENITO, Texas ( ValleyCentral ) — The Cameron County Sheriff’s Office arrested a man accused of strangling and killing his neighbor’s chihuahua, documents show.

-Valentin Ramirez, 67, was arrested on charges of cruelty to non-livestock animal, Cameron County records show.San Angelo man indicted after pretending to be Officer Prince
+Valentin Ramirez, 67, was arrested on charges of cruelty to non-livestock animal, Cameron County records show.San Juan woman switched Versace perfume price tags to $2.98 at Walmart, PD says

 At 2:04 p.m.
 Monday, a deputy responded to a disturbance at the 24000 block of Resaca Santa Drive in San Benito, according to a probable cause affidavit obtained by ValleyCentral.